 Regarding the transcendence of God, nothing will be said in this series of essays, which only deals with his immanence.
 The immanent aspect of God is like absolute freedom of expression in action made light that the archetypal elements of alchemy refract in many ways.
 Feminine archetypes, for example, obliterate the refracted absolute freedom of expression due to internal destructive interferences.
 Free will is present in every odd combination of the elements of alchemy, in the image of God the 1.

 The archetypal human being formula 1&2 is of the utmost importance for the Sacred Scriptures, judging by its presence in the aspect ratios of the Tabernacle built by Moses to house the most sacred and King’s Solomon Temple.
 The priesthood institution represented by the upper or masculine waters 1&1 defines the aspect ratios of the holy of holies in both.
-The components of the upper waters must concur with the same objective, in stark contrast with the lower or feminine waters, where they oppose one another.
+The two components of the masculine or upper waters are of different kinds but have the same endeavors, in stark contrast with the feminine ones.

 The archetypal human formula 1&2 is the recipe for the projection powder to fulfill the great work of spiritual alchemy.
 Mystery has always surrounded the true intentions of the masters of alchemy and their secret formulas.
 Besides some outstanding Catholic clerics well acquainted with the deep secrets of occult sciences and alchemy—like Gerbert of Aurillac (Pope Sylvester II) and the Dominican Albert the Great—there was a large number of savants sometimes protected under the umbrella of secret societies.
 In any case, most traditions hold that their quest was to produce gold, a religious and cultural symbol for incorruptibility, sanctity, and eternal life.

 Natural Representations according to science (video)